phreborn/MLCAF/doc/Fakes.md

 Thus, a W+jets Scale Factor (WSF) is calculated and the closure test re-performed.

 Additionally, it is observed that the b-tag category would suffer from strong mismodelling in tau $`p_{\textrm{T}}`$ due to the real top-quark contribution.
-As such, the Top Scale Factor (TSF) derived from the real Top Control Region (TCR) is required to obtain an accurate TFF.
+As such, the Top Scale Factor (TSF) derived from the real Top Control Region (TCR) selected with OS taus is required to obtain an accurate TFF.
 However, since the TFF would form a contribution in the TCR, the TFF is instead assumed to be the same as the WFF from the b-veto category.
 Once the TSF has been calculated, the TFF (now the same as the WFF) can then be reweighted to give more accurate modelling in the b-tag category.
 But since the TFF itself is no longer being directly used, it still turns out that the dependence on tau $`p_{\textrm{T}}`$ between the b-veto and b-tag categories are not too dissimilar.